IamVigneshC/AmazonWebServices/Machine Learning/AWS Kinesis/Data Stream/README.md

 You are a data science consultant for a company called Globomantics, analyzing live temperature feeds.
 Your primary responsibility is to gather real time data from temperature sensors, and ingest this into a Kinesis Data Stream so that logs can be further analyzed.
 You will be configuring the Kinesis Data Stream, starting out initially with one shard.

-1. Login to the AWS Console using the user name, Password, and Open AWS console button provided by this lab.

 1. Under Find Services, type in and then click Kinesis.

 1. Ensure Kinesis Data Streams is selected, and then click the Create data stream button.